The Ontario College of Social Workers and Social Service Workers (OCSWSSW) is pleased to publish its 2016-2019 Strategic Plan below.

 The OCSWSSW Council engaged in a strategic planning process in the spring of 2016 after seeking input from key stakeholders.
 The Strategic Plan below was approved by Council on May 5, 2016.

-We are pleased to publish a summary of the plan and a strategy map.
+We are pleased to publish a summary of the plan.

 STRATEGY AT A GLANCE